- How to check if a YouTube channel name is available?

 - How fast does YouTube release handles from deleted channels?

-- As of 2026, YouTube does not have a published policy for releasing handles from deleted or banned channels.
+- YouTube does not currently have a published policy for releasing handles from deleted or banned channels.
 Anecdotally, handles from terminated channels remain locked indefinitely to prevent impersonation of the previous owner.
 Handles from voluntarily deleted personal channels sometimes become available after several months, but not reliably.
 Plan on the assumption that taken = permanently taken.

 - Does this tool check handles in bulk?